 F. 401 254-3305

-I’m Meghan Maher (she/her/hers) ‘20 and I am a Psychology major with a Public Health and Biology minor from Holden, Massachusetts.This is my first year a as HAWE and I am on the Mental Health team.
+I’m Meghan Maher (she/her/hers) ‘20 and I am a Psychology major with a Public Health and Biology minor from Holden, Massachusetts.This is my second year a as HAWE and I am on the Mental Health team.
 My passions include yoga, running, and spending time with my family.
 I am eager to guide my peers through college by encouraging a healthy physical and, especially, mental lifestyle!

 Hi!
 My name is Hannah Verre (she/her/hers) ‘20 and I am from Pepperell, MA, with a Psychology major and Music minor.
-This is my second year as a HAWE and I am on the mental health team.
+This is my third year as a HAWE and I am on the mental health team.
 My passions lie in destigmatizing mental health issues and promoting safe and positive environments as well as music, Star Wars, and animals.
 I can’t wait to help students learn about the importance of mental health and live their best lives while seeking positive changes!

 Hi!
 I’m Asia Carter-Lamb (she/her/hers) ’20 from Baltimore, MD and I am a Finance major with a double minor in Economics & Professional and Public Writing.
-This is my first year as a HAWE and I am on the Sexual Education team.
+This is my second year as a HAWE and I am on the Sexual Education team.
 I am also a member of the RWU Women’s Track and Field Team & a Mathematics Tutor.
 Both of these allow me to build strong interactions with new people to ultimately improve the campus experience!